Codecademy/docs/content/javascript/concepts/objects/terms/keys/keys.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `.keys()` static method extracts keys from an object and returns them as an array. `.keys()` only returns the keys for the object's property and only for enumerable properties.
+The `.keys()` static method extracts keys from an object and returns them as an array.
+It only returns the keys for the object's property and only for enumerable properties.

 >**Note:** The order of the keys in the resulting array is not guaranteed to be the same as the order in which they were defined in the object.